envoyproxy/envoy-website/README.md

 You can also run the necessary Bazel commands inside a Docker container.

-A [docker-compose](docker-compose.yml) file has been provided for your convenience, which uses a [Docker image](docker/Dockerfile) containing the system requirements expected by bazel.
+A [docker-compose](docker-compose.yml) file has been provided for your convenience, which uses a [Docker image](docker/Dockerfile) containing the system requirements expected by Bazel.

-The [composition](docker-compose.yml) is designed to make use of the bazel cache on your host system.
+The [composition](docker-compose.yml) is designed to make use of the Bazel cache on your host system.

 You may need to export the `UID` of your user to run the container.